QuState/PhastFT/README.md

 ## Features

-- Performance on par with FFTW and far exceeding other Rust implementations
 - Simple implementation using a single, general-purpose FFT algorithm
+- Performance on par with other Rust FFT implementations
 - Zero `unsafe` code
 - Takes advantage of latest CPU features up to and including AVX-512, but performs well even without them
 - Optional parallelization of some steps to 2 threads (with even more planned)